Dr-N0/Nebula-Limelight/README.md

 ```

 ## Usage
-Once you've run the setup, all you have to do is use `ll_(application name` in the terminal to quickly open an application.
+Once you've run the setup, all you have to do is use `ll_(application name)` in the terminal to quickly open an application.
+For example, to open Kali you would just run `ll_kali`